vdelanno/convida/assets/txt-en.md

-# [origin:virus] ORIGINS
+# [origin:virus] ORIGIN
 ¿What is COVID-19?
 It is a new disease caused by SARS-CoV-2.
 COVID-19 means “COronaVIrus Disease 2019”.

 ¿Which is the origin of COVID-19?
-Many researchers are agreed that the virus of COVID-19 has an animal origin, most likely bats.
+Many researchers are agree that the virus of COVID-19 has an animal origin, most likely bats.

 ¿Was the virus of COVID-19 made in a laboratory?
-No. If the virus of COVID-19 would be created in a laboratory, its genes were known sequences (parts), what it is not the case.
+No. If the virus of COVID-19 would be created in a laboratory, its genes would have known sequences (parts).
+This is not the case.

-¿What means that the virus of COVID-19 has mutated?
+¿What does the mutation of COVID-19 mean?
-All viruses change or mutate developing new “variants”, some viruses more and others less.
+All viruses change or mutate developing new “variants”, some more so than others.
 These mutations could change the transmissibility and severity of the disease.
-The virus of COVID-19 changes rather slowly than influenza virus or HIV.6
+The COVID-19 virus changes rather slowly compared to influenza virus or HIV.

 # [transmission:share] TRANSMISSION
-Mainly, the virus of COVID-19 is transmitted through little drops expelled when a sick person breathes, speaks, sings, sneezes or coughs.
-These drops could be spread around 6 feet (2 meters) and get caught through eyes, nose, mouth of others close to the sick person.
+Mainly, COVID-19 is transmitted through little drops expelled when an infected person breathes, speaks, sings, sneezes or coughs.
+These drops could be spread around 6 feet (2 meters) and get caught through the eyes, nose, and or mouth of others close to the infected person.

-¿Could the virus of COVID-19 be spread by touching contaminated things?
+¿Could COVID-19 be spread by touching contaminated things?
 Rarely.
-When a person touches contaminated objects (tables or door handles used by a sick person) and then touches their eyes, nose and mouth without washing their hands previously.
+When a person touches contaminated objects (tables or door handles used by a sick person) and then touches their eyes, nose and mouth without washing their hands previously is when a person may become infected.

-¿Could asymptomatic people transmit the virus of COVID-19?
+¿Could asymptomatic people transmit the COVID-19 virus?
-Yes, symptomatic and asymptomatic people could transmit the virus of COVID-19.
+Yes, symptomatic and asymptomatic people could transmit the COVID-19 virus.
 It is likely that transmission of the virus by asymptomatic people is the reason for most cases in the world.

-¿Does getting infected of the virus mean that I will have the virus in my body forever?
+¿Does getting infected with the COVID-19 virus mean that I will have the virus in my body forever?
-No. Most of the people infected by the virus of COVID-19 recover and get off the virus.9 Some people could have sequelae, but it does not mean that they have the virus in their bodies.
+No. Most of the people infected by COVID-19 virus recover and eliminate the virus.
+Some people could continue having symptoms months later but it does not mean that they have the virus in their bodies.

-¿Could shoes spread the virus of COVID-19?
+¿Could shoes spread the COVID-19 virus?
 The chance that the virus could be spread by shoes is really unlikely.
 Shoes could be left at the entrance of houses where there are kids playing or crawling on the floor.

-¿Could houseflies transmit the virus of COVID-19?
+¿Could houseflies transmit the COVID-19 virus?
-No. Up to now, there isn’t any evidence showing that houseflies could spread the virus of COVID-19.
+No. To date, there isn’t any evidence showing that houseflies could spread the COVID-19 virus.

-¿May 5G mobile networks transmit the virus of COVID-19?
+¿May 5G mobile networks transmit the COVID-19 virus?
 No. Viruses cannot travel through radio waves or mobile networks.
 Viruses need a cell to stay alive.
 Places where there isn’t any 5G mobile network, have COVID-19 cases.

-¿Could the virus of COVID-19 be transmitted by mosquito bites?
+¿Could the COVID-19 virus be transmitted by mosquito bites?
-No. Up to now, there isn’t any research showing that mosquito bites could spread the virus of COVID-19.
+No. To date, there isn’t any research showing that mosquito bites could spread the COVID-19 virus.

-¿May blood products transmit the virus of COVID-19?
+¿May blood products transmit the COVID-19 virus?
-To date, there isn’t any evidence suggesting that the virus of COVID-19 could be transmitted through blood products.
+To date, there isn’t any evidence suggesting that the COVID-19 virus could be transmitted through blood products.

-¿Can the virus of COVID-19 be spread in places with hot and wet weather?
+¿Can the COVID-19 virus be spread in places with hot and wet weather?
 Yes.
-The virus of COVID-19 could be transmitted in any place, whatever it is sunny or cold.
+The COVID-19 virus could be transmitted in any place, whatever it is sunny or cold.
 Countries with hot weather have COVID-19 cases.
-9

-¿May the virus of COVID-19 be spread through water?
+¿May the COVID-19 virus be spread through water?
-No. The virus of COVID-19 cannot be spread through water whether we are in the sea or swimming pool.
-Keep at least 1 meter apart from others and wear a mask outside the water.9
+No. The COVID-19 virus cannot be spread through water whether we are in the sea or swimming pool.
+Keep at least 1 meter apart from others and wear a mask outside the water.

 # [symptons:sick] SYMPTOMS
-Our body could react in different ways to the virus of COVID-19, since lack of symptoms (asymptomatic) to severe cases damaging lungs, heart, kidneys, liver, blood vessels and even nervous system.
+Our body could react in different ways to the COVID-19 virus.
+Reactions can vary from having no symptoms (asymptomatic) to  severe cases where the lungs, heart, kidneys, liver, blood vessels and even nervous system can be damaged.

 ¿When symptoms begin?
-COVID-19 symptoms could begin up to 14 days after a person got infected with the virus.
+COVID-19 symptoms could begin up to 14 days after a person is infected with the virus.

-¿When a person should do quarantine or isolation?
+¿When should people quarantine or self isolate?
-Quarantine: If a person was in close contact with someone with COVID-19, they should stay at home for 14 days.
-Whatever their laboratory results are, positive or negative.
+Quarantine: If a person was in close contact with someone with COVID-19, they should stay at home for 14 days regardless if their laboratory results are, positive or negative.
-Isolation: If a person has COVID-19, they should stay at home for at least 10 days since the beginning of symptoms and up to 3 days after symptoms have improved or without fever.
+Isolation: If a person has COVID-19, they should stay at home for at least 10 days from the onset of symptoms and up to 3 days after symptoms have improved or without a fever.

 ¿Which are COVID-19 symptoms?
-The most known symptoms are:1
+The most known symptoms are:
 - Fever (body temperature higher than 38°C) or chills.
 Most of elderly people do not develop fever.
 - cough
-- breathing difficulty (feeling lack of air)
+- breathing difficulty (feeling a lack of air)
 - body or muscle aches
 - headache
 - sickness